kiedtl/fire/README.md

 ```

 ## how?
-simply run `./fire` (or `fire`, if you installed) and enjoy.
+simply run `fire`:
 ```
-$ fire
+$ ./fire
 ```

 ### why?
 I'm bored

 ## credits
-- Thanks to @cylgom, for inspiring me to make this project.
+- Thanks to @nullgemm, for inspiring me to make this project.
-- More thanks to @cylgom, from whose repositories I sto^Hborrowed a lot
+- More thanks to @nullgemm, from whose repositories I sto^Hborrowed a lot
 of stuff :)

 ## license